theyosh/TerrariumPI/docs/_tabs/hardware.md

 Power management works that you connect the red (power) wire of the sensor to a GPIO pin, which will be put to high so that the sensor get powered.
 After 0.25 sec a measurement is taken, and afterwards the power to the sensor is shutdown.

-When you want to enable power saving just enter an extra GPIO pin number, where the RED power cable is connected to, to the address seperated by a comma.
+When you want to enable power saving just enter an extra GPIO pin number, where the RED power cable is connected to, to the address separated by a comma.
 <br />Ex: `[GPIO Readout pin],[GPIO power saving pin]`

 **remark:** Not all sensors will work with power management.